er1cst/docker-shadowsocks-libev/README.md

 A Docker image that contains shadowsocks-libev service.

-The image is pretty small(~12MB) because it uses Alpine the base image.
+The image is pretty small(~12MB) because it uses Alpine as the base image.

 ## How to build the image